We may earn money or products from the companies mentioned in this post.(Last Updated On: December 22, 2021)

 Mixing the Cookie Dough

-There’s no difficult steps when it comes to making this vegan gingerbread cookie dough, just start by mixing all your dry ingredients, including the sugar, into a large bowl.
+There’s no difficult steps when it comes to making this vegan gingerbread cookie dough, just start by mixing all your dry ingredients into a large bowl.

-In another bowl melt your vegan butter and then stir in your molasses, plant milk and vanilla, then pour it into the dry ingredients.
+In another bowl add in the vegan butter, flax egg, molasses, plant milk, sugar and vanilla and mix well, then pour it into the dry ingredients.

 Fold until it starts to form a dough ball, it may help to use your hands towards the end to bring everything together!